espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 .. only:: SOC_WIFI_SUPPORTED

-    Please note that these functions return the ``esp_netif`` handle, i.e., a pointer to a network interface object allocated and configured with default settings, as a consequence, which means that:
+    Please note that these functions return the ``esp_netif`` handle, i.e., a pointer to a network interface object allocated and configured with default settings, which means that:

     * The created object has to be destroyed if a network de-initialization is provided by an application using :cpp:func:`esp_netif_destroy_default_wifi()`.

-    * These *default* interfaces must not be created multiple times unless the created handle is deleted using :cpp:func:`esp_netif_destroy()`.
+    * These *default* interfaces must not be created multiple times unless the created handle is deleted using :cpp:func:`esp_netif_destroy_default_wifi()`.

 .. only:: CONFIG_ESP_WIFI_SOFTAP_SUPPORT

     * When using Wi-Fi in ``AP+STA`` mode, both these interfaces have to be created.
+Please refer to the example :example_file:`wifi/softap_sta/main/softap_sta.c`

 .. _esp-netif-ip-events:

 IP Events
 ---------

-In the last section of :ref:`esp_netif_init` code (step ``5)``), we register two sets of event handlers:
+In the final section of :ref:`esp_netif_init` code (step ``5)``), you register two sets of event handlers:

-* Communication driver events: To be notified about driver's lifecycle states, for example when Wi-Fi station joined an AP, or when it gets disconnected.
-Handling these events is out of the scope of ESP-NETIF component, it is only worth mentioning that the same events are also used by ESP-NETIF to set the network interface to a desired state of, so if an application uses the driver's events to assume specific states of the network interface, it need to register their handlers **after** registering system handlers (which typically happen when attaching the driver to the interface).
-That is why the handler registration is performed in the last step of the :ref:`esp_netif_init` code.
+* **Network Interface Driver Events**: These events notify you about the driver's lifecycle states, such as when a Wi-Fi station joins an AP or gets disconnected.
+Handling these events is outside the scope of the ESP-NETIF component.
+It is worth noting that the same events are also used by ESP-NETIF to set the network interface to a desired state.
+Therefore, if your application uses the driver's events to determine specific states of the network interface, you should register these handlers **after** registering the system handlers (which typically happens when attaching the driver to the interface).
+This is why handler registration occurs in the final step of the :ref:`esp_netif_init` code.

-* IP events: To be notified about IP address changes, that is when we get assigned a new address or when the valid address is lost.
-Specific types of these events are listed in :cpp:type:`ip_event_t`, each common interface has the related pair of ``GOT_IP`` and ``LOST_IP`` events.
+* **IP Events**: These events notify you about IP address changes, such as when a new address is assigned or when a valid address is lost.
+Specific types of these events are listed in :cpp:type:`ip_event_t`.
+Each common interface has a related pair of ``GOT_IP`` and ``LOST_IP`` events.

+Registering event handlers is crucial due to the asynchronous nature of networking, where changes in network state can occur unpredictably.
+By registering event handlers, applications can respond to these changes promptly, ensuring appropriate actions are taken in response to network events.

 .. note::

     Lost IP events are triggered by a timer configurable by :ref:`CONFIG_ESP_NETIF_IP_LOST_TIMER_INTERVAL`.
 The timer is started upon losing the IP address and the event will be raised after the configured interval, which is 120s by default.
 The event could be disabled when setting the interval to 0.

 .. _esp-netif structure: